What does depression feel like?

 Sadness is a fundamental feeling associated with depression.
 Everyone with the condition will feel sad or low at some time or another.
 Other feelings, like anxiety and irritability, may build inside you, leaving you feeling upset and overwhelmed.
 People with depression may also be more tearful than usual, sometimes crying over things that other people might consider to be small or insignificant.

-There’s no better way to understand what depression feels like than hearing directly from people who have experienced it.
+There’s no better way to understand what depression feels like than hearing directly from people who've experienced it.
 Here are some quotes from real-life depression recovery stories.

 “I started to have some issues at work, with fatigue.
 I was falling asleep in the day even when I wasn’t tired.
 I ultimately ended up with disciplinary action being taken at work, which caused some friction at home.”